Last updated on .

 Finally, the canal started to widen and we entered the ciénaga.
 It was a huge shallow lake dotted with plants and fishermen in small canoes.

-Pijiño
+Village of Pijiño

-We crossed over to the other side of the ciénaga until we came to the town of Pijiño.
+We crossed over to the other side of the ciénaga until we came to the village of Pijiño.
 Several children rushed out to greet us and put planks down to help us step off the boat.

 We walked over to a recently constructed promenade (malecón) next to the ciénaga.
 Nearby, a group of locals was playing football.